EGA-archive/LocalEGA/CONTRIBUTING.md

    admins on this repository.

    That PR should be connected to the issue you are working on.
-   Moreover, the PR should use `Estimate=1`, should be connected to an `Epic`, a `Milestone` and a `User story` (or several).

-   You can select the reviewers you want, but for the moment, it is good taste to not ignore anyone (even if they don't review much of the PR).
-At least, other developers will see that there was progress made on some issue.
+   Moreover, the PR:

+   - should use `Estimate=1`,
+   - should be connected to:
+     + an `Epic`,
+     + a `Milestone` and
+     + a `User story`
+     + ... or several.

 Do **_not_** ask us to merge it into `master`.
 We will use the `dev` branch.

+6) Selecting a review goes as follows: Pick one _main_ reviewer.
+It is usually one that you had discussions with, and is somehow connected to that issue.
+If this is not the case, pick several reviewers.

+   Note that, in turn, the main reviewer might ask another reviewer for help.
+The approval of all reviewers is compulsory in order to merge the PR.
+Moreover, the main reviewer is the one merging the PR, not you.

+   Find more information on the [NBIS reviewing guidelines](/NBISweden/development-guidelines#how-we-do-code-reviews).

-6) It is possible that your PR requires changes (because it creates conflicts, or because some parts should be rewritten in a cleaner manner, or because it does not follow the standards, or you're requesting the wrong branch to pull your code, etc...)
+7) It is possible that your PR requires changes (because it creates conflicts, or because some parts should be rewritten in a cleaner manner, or because it does not follow the standards, or you're requesting the wrong branch to pull your code, etc...)
 In that